Camp Verde, Texas: The Camel Experiment

-Camp Verde General Store
+General Store

 The Camp Verde General Store is still in operation to this day, having been in operation for over 150 years.
 The store has become somewhat of a tourist attraction in the area.
 The store also runs the post office and operates a restaurant.

+Geography

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
 According to the Köppen Climate Classification system, Camp Verde has a humid subtropical climate, abbreviated "Cfa" on climate maps.